sharkbyte16/BoxManager/README.md

 Code
 ----
 BoxManager is written in Lazarus 3.4 on Linux.
 To build and run, just open the .lpr file in Lazarus and hit run :).
-The bin folder contain prebuild binaries for Debian 12 and Windows.
-The Windows binary is for compilation check only.
-Should run on Windows 10, however, not tested regularly.
+It should also compile and run on Windows, however YMMV.